intellectivelab/docs.intellectivelab.com/_docs/unity-salesforce/features/document-management/document-details.md

     ![Document Details View](document-details/images/view-action-document-details-tab.png)

-`Document Properties` view is shown by default, user can switch to `Versions`.
+`Document Properties` tab is shown by default, user can switch to `Versions`.

 Edit available fields and save changes by clicking `Save` button.